windmills and forest

 Zurich aims for net-zero operational emissions by 2030, accelerating the Group’s previous 2050 target.

-Our approach to net-zero operations
+Our approach to operational sustainability

 Our priority is to reduce the amount of carbon dioxide-equivalent (CO2e) emissions in the atmosphere, as we move towards our target to reduce absolute emissions of our own operations1 by 60 percent in 2025, by 70 percent in 20292 and finally to net-zero in 2030.